rayraurray/The-Vault/Decision Boundary.md

 The decision boundaries separates the data-points into decision regions, which are actually the classes in which they belong.
 After training a machine learning model using a dataset, it is often necessary to visualize the classification of the data-points in Feature Space.
 # Example
-For example, our task is to classify two different species of Iris (setosa and versicolor) from a series of 𝑁 training data, based on the features (sepal width, petal length...) of the flower organ.
+For example, our task is to classify two different species of Iris (setosa and versicolor) from a series of $\large N$ training data, based on the features (sepal width, petal length, etc.) of the flower organ.
 ![[Iris Machine Learning.png]]
 ## Classify based on Length
 ![[Classify based on the length of the sepal.png]]